 Benchmarking is the process of comparing one's business processes and performance metrics to industry bests or best practices from other industries.
 The benchmarking process consists of identifying the best firms in the same industry, or in another industry where similar processes exist and comparing the processes of those studied to processes within one's own business.

-In this free online course the learner will be introduced to benchmarking and its benefits.
+In this course the learner will be introduced to benchmarking and its benefits.
 The key elements of the Benchmarking Code of Conduct are described in detail and the steps of widely used benchmarking procedures are reviewed.
 Finally the crucial role management plays in benchmarking is also described.

 Six Sigma - Introduction to Taguchi Methods and Robust Design